Disaster Relief & Response

 Like the aftermath of Hurricane Katrina, the road to recovery following today’s natural disasters are still long.
 But we don’t have to make the same mistakes made in response to the recovery efforts in 2005.
 While the D’Andre D. Lampkin understands the desire for immediate relief, we encourage everyone to follow the Federal Emergency Management Agency (FEMA) National Disaster Recovery Framework (NDRF), which serves as a companion document to the National Response Framework (NRF).
 The NDRF is a guide to promote effective recovery, particularly for those incidents that are large-scale or catastrophic.

 Following the outbreak of the 2018 southern California wildfires, The D’Andre D. Lampkin Foundation met with our donor partners, Kiss the Monkeys to coordinate and organize disaster relief supplies at the front lines of the fire.
 While organizing supplies at Los Angeles Fire Station 84, volunteers saw first hand what the first phase of a disaster response looks like.
-They’re doing the best they can on behalf of residents and cooperative partnership community organizations is an absolutely necessity so that they can focus on what they are trained to do best.
+First responders do the best they can on behalf of residents and cooperation between first responders and community organizations is an absolute necessity so that they can focus on what they are trained to do best.

 Dr. Alison Thompson is a D’Andre D. Lampkin Foundation supporter, donor partner, and full time global humanitarian volunteer who has run refugee camps and field hospitals in most of the major natural disasters around the world for the past 18 years.
 The Lampkin Foundation had the fortunate opportunity to partner with Dr. Alison Thompson during the 2017 humanitarian response in Puerto Rico following hurricane Maria.
 She received an Honorary Doctorate of Letters in the Humanities from Loyola Chicago University, The Order of Australia from Queen Elizabeth 2nd and the ‘Medal of Excellence’ from General Simeon Trombitas and the 82nd Airborne.
 She is the current Ambassador to the Haitian Ministry of Environment (Appointed. by J. R Toussaint 2012).